OctopusDeploy/docs/docs/deployment-examples/java-applications/deploying-java-applications.md

 2. Zip PressAnyKey.class into the archive `PressAnyKey.1.0.0.zip` (you can download a sample: [PressAnyKey.1.0.0.zip](https://download.octopus.com/demo/PressAnyKey.1.0.0.zip))
 3. Upload `PressAnyKey.1.0.0.zip` to the Octopus Deploy built-in feed (**{{Library,Packages}}** or [follow the instructions here](/docs/packaging-applications/package-repositories/built-in-repository/index.md#pushing-packages-to-the-built-in-repository)).

-### Step 2: Create the Project and Deployment Process {#DeployingJavaapplications-Step2:Createtheprojectanddeploymentprocess}
+### Step 2: Create the project and deployment process {#DeployingJavaapplications-Step2:Createtheprojectanddeploymentprocess}

 1. Create a new project called **Press Any Key**.
 2. Add a **Deploy a package** step to the deployment process.